s-shifat/online-auction-app/README.md

 This is an online auction app system, built with python django framework.

+The app is live at: https://shifats-auction-app.herokuapp.com/
+Issues: The media files are not loading due to dyno auto sleep

 Here are the steps followed through out the building process:

 ### Step-1